Texas Post Oak

 Character

-It's really hard, like, really really hard.
-Which makes it perfect for applications requiring a high level of durability.
+It's really hard, like, really really hard, which makes it perfect for applications requiring a high level of durability.
 It has tons of knots, like TONS.
 Most of the time, tons of knots means rustic, and Texas Post Oak is certainly that, but this species also mixes well in very contemporary designs.
 Designers have been known to paint every wall white in a space and let Post Oak be a warming agent for an otherwise sterile environment.

 Color